NYPL/engineering-general/standards/postmortems.md

 4. Timeline
    - What was the timeline of the service disruption?
 When it was first reported, what actions were taken, and when it was resolved?
 5. Root Cause
    - What was the root cause of outage/interruption?
 What actions contributed to this disruption?
+Consider using the [5 Whys Method](https://en.wikipedia.org/wiki/5_Whys).
 6. Resolution and Recovery
    - How was the problem resolved?
 Were short-term fixes used?
 7. Preventative Measures